MichelleDuda/scoops-ice-cream/README.md

 ### Bugs
 1. HTML Validator found stray end tag of for main element at line 155.
 Fixed.
 2. Contact Page was allowing for submission of form without any message.
 Fixed by adding required tag to the feedback field.

 ### Known Bugs
+There are no unaddressed known bugs at this time.

 ## Deployment